Level Mountain: Glaciology

 Intense glaciation has taken place at Level Mountain in the last 5.33 million years, as shown by the presence of strongly developed glacial grooves reaching elevations greater than 1675 m.
-This evidence indicates much of the mountain was covered by ice during past glacial periods; the latest glacial period ended approximately 12,000 years ago.
+This evidence indicates that much of the mountain was covered by ice during past glacial periods; the latest glacial period ended approximately 12,000 years ago.
 Several U-shaped valleys have been carved into Level Mountain by radially directed alpine glaciers.
 They serve as a radial drainage for Kakuchuya Creek, Beatty Creek, Lost Creek, Kaha Creek, the Dudidontu River and the Little Tahltan River.
 The Kakuchuya and Beatty creek valleys have been eroded to a level below that of the plateau surface.

 Periglacial processes, such as cryoturbation and stone striping, occur on Level Mountain at elevations greater than 1250 m.
 Cryoturbation takes place mainly on flat and gently sloping areas whereas stone striping happens primarily on gently sloping areas adjacent to peaks of the Level Mountain Range.
 Some of the steeper slopes of the Level Mountain Range are confined to nivation (Note: Nivation is erosion caused by freezing and thawing due to snow.) and solifluction.
 (Note: Solifluction is soil creep caused by waterlogged soil slowly moving downhill on top of an impermeable layer.)
 Snow avalanches are limited only to the Level Mountain Range and the steepest slopes.